tommasomoretti/nameless-analytics/README.md

 If the ```respect_consent_mode``` option is disabled, the tag fires regardless of the user's consent.

+For more details, see [Nameless Analytics client side tag](https://github.com/tommasomoretti/nameless-analytics-client-tag)

 ### Server-side Client Tag
 When the Server-side Tag Manager Client Tag receives the request, it checks if any cookies in there.